mozzarellaV8/agora-marketplace/MarketSizes.md

 The initial questions had been asked, `How large is this market?` and if left unchecked, `How large could it be?`.
 Using Poisson regression, a simple answer was obtained.
 In working to validate the model, it was observed that listing counts clustered into "tiers" over time.

-Given domain information, it could be inferred these counts were affected by activity in other markets of similar scale - namely, their shutting down.
+Given domain information, it could be inferred that count data were affected by activity in other markets of similar scale - namely, other markets shutting down.

-At the start of 2014, Agora was one of 3 major darknet markets for vendors to choose from.
+At the start of 2014, Agora was one of 3 major darknet markets for vendors to choose from<sup>1</sup>.
 The other markets were Silk Road 2 and Evolution.
 Within the timeframe the data covers, both SR2 and Evolution shut down.

 -[QuasiPoisson Regression](#quasipoisson-regression)
 -[External Market Influences](#external-market-influences)